bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/spatial-simulations.md

 Users can view the results of liquid simulations by examining the dataframes `sim.total_biomass` and `sim.media`.
 Note that the maximum number of cycles provided here may not be sufficient for the simulation to reach stationary phase depending on the growth rate provided and other parameters.
 Users should look carefully at the results of their simulations to ensure that they have gathered the information intended.

 In well-mixed simulations, five parameters are generally most consequential for the outcome of competition: the growth rate cost of toxin production, the toxin production rate, the total amount of carbon provided in the environment, the total size and relative genotype frequencies of the initial population, and the parameter `spaceWidth`.
-The `spaceWidth` parameter influences the concentration of the toxin (mmol / `spaceWidth`^3) and is therefore a critical value when modeling signalling compounds.
+The `spaceWidth` parameter influences the concentration of the toxin and is therefore an important value when modeling signalling compounds.
 Smaller `spaceWidth` values will result in higher effective concentrations of toxins or other signalling molecules.

 ## Spatially-structured environments